javiercarreno/devops-test/README.md

 Take in mind:

+- Orientative IDs: (if you want to use an AWS free account to do it, just use those ids.
+These are set for orientative purposes)
   - The VPC id is: vpc-12345
   - The public subnets ids are: subnet-12345, subnet-1234, subnet-123
   - The private subnets ids are: subnet-54321, subnet-5432, subnet-543
   - The AMI id that has the application that we want to deploy is: ami-1234567890

 - There are three regions where the application needs to be deployed: us-east-1, us-west-2, and eu-west-1
 - There are no AWS credentials in Jenkins, the jenkins pipeline can be executed on the agents AG-USE1, AG-USW2 and AG-EUW1 which are already configured to have IAM role to execute everything on them.
 - Both jenkinsfiles and terraform files should be "fixed" according to your experience/judgement, taking in mind: